enso-org/hiring/positions/senior-libs-developer.md

 - You appreciate a competitive salary.

 ## Responsibilities
-As a
-// Position name needed

-developer developer you'll be in charge of the
-// how to call the set of the responsibilities in general?

-.
-This will involve:
-// list of responsibilities
--
+As a Library Developer you'll be helping to shape, define and build the data analytics and blending APIs provided by Enso.
+Additionally, you will be help mature the language itself with input on the features needed to build out a new programming language.

 ## Requirements
 We have a few particular skills that we're looking for in this role: